 c. except for areas used for manure storage, the areas used for storage and processing do not exceed three acres and ten percent of the site.

 24.a.
-For activities relating to the processing of crops or livestock for commercial purposes, including associated activities such as warehousing, storage, including refrigeration, and other similar activities and excluding ((wineries, SIC Industry No. 2085 - Distilled and Blended Liquors and SIC Industry No. 2082 - Malt Beverages)) winery, brewery, distillery facility I, II and III:
+For activities relating to the processing of crops or livestock for commercial purposes, including associated activities such as warehousing, storage, including refrigeration, and other similar activities and excluding ((wineries, SIC Industry No. 2085 - Distilled and Blended Liquors and SIC Industry No. 2082 - Malt Beverages)) winery, brewery, distillery facility I, II and III and remote tasting room:

 (1) limited to agricultural products and sixty percent or more of the products processed must be grown in the Puget Sound counties.
 At the time of initial application, the applicant shall submit a projection of the source of products to be produced;